8 photos — swipe or tap to expand

 From ฿71

 Unlock a new adventure in Chiang Mai with a Skyhawk Zipline and ATV jungle tour designed for thrill-seekers.
-Zip through lush canopy with the Short Course (18 stations, 9 ziplines) for a quick adrenaline hit or upgrade to the Full Course (34 stations, 18 ziplines) for the ultimate canopy flight, bot
+Zip through lush canopy with the Short Course (18 stations, 9 ziplines) for a quick adrenaline hit or upgrade to the Full Course (34 stations, 18 ziplines) for the ultimate canopy flight, both paired with a 1-hour ATV ride.
+Then conquer 7 Km. rugged rainforest trails on a powerful off-road ATV, splashing through muddy tracks to reach Chiang Mai lush jungle view.
+With certified guides and

 From ฿86.09